euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 Normally, this cluster hums along happily, running various personal projects and sites (including this one!).
-The VMs themselves are fairly up to date, and updates have mostly been smooth, with the occasional exception.
+The VMs themselves are fairly up to date, and updates have mostly been smooth.
 Speaking of, let's talk about the update that leads to the main conflict in this story.

 ### A Bumpy Update

-The initial goal of the update was to switch the pod network from the flannel vxlan backend to the [`wireguard backend`](https://github.com/flannel-io/flannel/pull/1230).
-The actual reasons for this update don't end up mattering for this story.

 Since these VMs are all running NixOS, my rather naive process for updating them amounts to editing a [`nix flake`](https://nixos.wiki/wiki/Flakes) repo, and doing `ssh k8s-worker-$num "cd config && git pull && sudo nixos-rebuild --flake '.#k8s-worker-$num' switch"`.
 This isn't ideal, but it's worked so far!

 In addition to the pod network changes mentioned above, I did a `nix flake update` at some point since the last update.
-These VM's configurations are small enough that, even tracking `nixos-unstable`, blindly updating isn't scary.
+These VM's configurations are small enough that, even tracking `nixos-unstable`, updating isn't scary.

 So, what went wrong?
 Well, at first, nothing!
 The VMs all updated, my network connectivity metric showed inter-pod communication was functioning, and the